albertattard/java-boot-camp/docs/11-collections/07-hashcode-equals.md

 }
 ```

-Creating a set of 1,000 elements takes few milliseconds, but creating another set with 100,000 elements takes minutes.
-The following table compares several set sizes and the time it takes to create such tests with a badly implemented `hashCode()` method.
+Creating a set of 1,000 elements takes few milliseconds but creating another set with 100,000 elements takes minutes.
+The following table compares several set sizes and the time it takes to create such tests with a poorly implemented `hashCode()` method.

 | Size    | Time Taken        |
 | ------: | ----------------: |